From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

 For our purpose, we use the publicly available merger history catalogue of \citet{rodriguez2017role} and \citet{eisert2023ergo}, which contains information regarding galaxy mergers and the ex-situ (accretion of stars, where stars are born in other smaller galaxies) and in-situ (stars are formed within the galaxy from infalling cold gas) stellar formation processes.
 The merger time is defined as the time the corresponding branches of the merger tree join.
 Additionally, for a deep analysis of the effect of mergers on star-forming and quenched galaxies, mergers are categorized into three types: major (stellar mass ratio > 1/4), minor (stellar mass ratio between 1/10 and 1/4), and mini (stellar mass ratio < 1/10) mergers.
 The mass ratio is always based on the stellar masses of the two merging galaxies when the secondary reaches its maximum stellar mass \citep{rodriguez2015merger}.
-Also, the Illustris-TNG hydrodynamic cosmological simulations indicate that for galaxies with stellar masses $M_\ast < 10^{11} M_\odot$, their morphology does not strongly depend on their merger history.
-This suggests that mergers do not significantly alter galaxy morphology within our sample's stellar mass range \citep{rodriguez2017role}.

-\citet{rodriguez2016stellar} determined the origin of every stellar particle in the Illustris simulation, classifying them as in-situ (formed in the same galaxy where they are currently found) or ex-situ (formed in another galaxy and subsequently accreted via mergers or tidal stripping).
-In this context, they found that the ex-situ stellar mass fraction is a strong function of galaxy stellar mass.
-They also showed explicitly that in-situ stars dominate the inner regions of most galaxies, while ex-situ stars are more common in the outskirts.
-At high redshift, the assembly of galaxies at all masses is dominated by in-situ star formation fed by cold flows.
-The larger the galaxy mass, the smaller the late contribution of in-situ star formation.
-At low redshift, $z<1$, the growth of low-mass galaxies continues by in-situ star formation and stellar accretion, whereas massive galaxies grow predominantly by accretion of ex-situ stars \citep[see, e.g.,][]{feldmann2009evolution, naab2009minor, oser2010two}.
+To ensure a fair comparison of merger statistics between void and cluster galaxies, we mass-matched the star-forming and quenched samples across environments.
+Galaxies were first restricted to the stellar-mass range $8.5 \leq \log_{10}(M_\star/M_\odot) \leq 10.5$.
+We then divided the samples into 0.1 dex stellar-mass bins and randomly down-sampled each population in every bin to match the minimum normalized fraction among the four samples.
+After mass matching, the final samples consist of 9,056 star-forming and 153 quenched galaxies in voids, and 7,929 star-forming and 783 quenched galaxies in clusters.
+This ensures that the stellar-mass distributions are consistent across all populations, allowing for an unbiased comparison of merger rates and statistics.